Kinds-of-Intelligence-CFI/animal-ai/docs/FAQ.md

-# Frequently Asked Questions
+# Frequently Asked Questions | Known Issues

-This document provides a comprehensive list of frequently asked questions and troubleshooting tips for the Animal-AI environment.
+Encountering issues with the Animal-AI environment?
+Here are some solutions to common problems:

 #### Table of Contents